 Scottish Golf today welcomed over 150 golf club managers and officials from across the country to its first Zoom Panel call set up to support all affiliated golf clubs across Scotland during the current COVID-19 outbreak.

-The call, which can be viewed here was facilitated by Scottish Golf’s Club Business Manager, Iain Evans, delegates gathered online to hear valuable insight and experience from Alistair MacGregor, Bob Gunning, Craig Boath, David Roy and Susie Fraser as the panel of experts answered the most frequently asked questions submitted by attendees on club management, visitor revenue, financial planning, course management, marketing and communications.
+The call was facilitated by Scottish Golf’s Club Business Manager, Iain Evans, delegates gathered online to hear valuable insight and experience from Alistair MacGregor, Bob Gunning, Craig Boath, David Roy and Susie Fraser as the panel of experts answered the most frequently asked questions submitted by attendees on club management, visitor revenue, financial planning, course management, marketing and communications.

 Iain Evans, Club Business Manager at Scottish Golf said, “We are delighted that today’s webinar was able to bring together so many golf club officials to share information during these difficult and uncertain times.
 It was pleasing to see that the retention rate for our first call was 97% and we are grateful to our five excellent panellists who all contributed to the success of today’s session.

 “Everyone at Scottish Golf recognises the importance of working together to share best practice and we believe that by hosting these online sessions, we can ensure golf is in a position to flourish once Government restrictions are relaxed.”

 Fife Golf Trust’s CEO, Alistair MacGregor commented, “The Coronavirus pandemic will be a major challenge to golf clubs across Scotland but also presents an opportunity to pilot the radical change that I believe is necessary if clubs are to reverse more than 15 years of decline in membership levels that targets under represented demographics such as women and families with a greater focus on the health and well-being benefits of golf whilst strengthening ties with local communities that will need local healthy leisure options.”